openframeworks/ofSite/_documentation/graphics/ofImage_.markdown

 Returns whether the ofImage has a texture or not.

-If the ofImage doesn't have a texture, nothing will be drawn to the screen. ***return:***
+If the ofImage doesn't have a texture, nothing will be drawn to the screen.
-    Returns whether the ofImage has a texture or not.
+Returns: true if the ofImage is using a texture.